Kümmel (liqueur): 19th century

+Albert Wolfschmidt founded a distillery in Riga in 1847, producing vodka and schnapps, including kümmel and Riga Black Balsam.

 In the mid-19th Century, kümmel was the rival of gin.
-Being made with caraway rather than juniper, it had one main advantage: caraway has a calmative effect, reducing flatulence and the bloated feeling experienced after a heavy meal.
+Being made with caraway rather than juniper, it had the advantage that caraway has a carminative effect, reducing flatulence and the bloated feeling experienced after a heavy meal.
 By 1850, this "medicinal" benefit helped Ludwig Mentzendorff create a healthy business importing kümmel to Britain.

+20th century

 During the 1905 Russian Revolution, the Blanckenhagen mansion was burned down.
 The distillery closed, and the entrepreneurial Mentzendorffs opened up the production of their own kümmel in France.
 Baltic Germans moved to Germany as tensions between Russia and Germany grew, and several distilleries in Germany produced their own versions of kümmel, where it is still known as Allasch and is a popular digestif.

-In the UK, it is a popular drink at many of the more traditional golf clubs.
-Because of its rumored ability to steady the nerves of golfers there, it acquired the nickname of "putting mixture".

-Allasch

-Allasch is a variety of Kümmel; it is also a caraway liqueur of around 40% ABV, usually flavoured with bitter almonds, anise, angelica root and orange peel.